foundriesio/linux/Documentation/admin-guide/cgroup-v2.rst

 	  thp_fault_alloc

-		Number of transparent hugepages which were allocated to satisfy a page fault, including COW faults
+		Number of transparent hugepages which were allocated to satisfy a page fault, including COW faults.
+This counter is not present when CONFIG_TRANSPARENT_HUGEPAGE is not set.

 	  thp_collapse_alloc

-		Number of transparent hugepages which were allocated to allow collapsing an existing range of pages
+		Number of transparent hugepages which were allocated to allow collapsing an existing range of pages.
+This counter is not present when CONFIG_TRANSPARENT_HUGEPAGE is not set.

   memory.swap.current
 	A read-only single value file which exists on non-root